Search

 So when your van forces walker-users to step up onto a higher level inside the van–potentially creating more barriers for your passengers–and it breaks down quicker than you were promised, this can add stress and resentment to your organization’s everyday life.

-And that’s why, in this article, you’re going to learn the differences between high floor and low floor wheelchair vans, their pros and cons, and who each option is right for.
+In this article, you’ll learn the differences between high-floor and low-floor wheelchair vans, their pros and cons, and who each option is right for.

 At MoveMobility, we exclusively carry high floor options in our full-size line because they last longer, can have a ramp or a lift, and have a flat floor inside the van.